AS 91622 Annotated exemplars

 For Excellence, the student needs to efficiently implement complex procedures to make a specified product using a Computer Numerical Controlled (CNC) machine.

-This involves undertaking procedures in a manner that economises time, effort, tooling and materials.
+This involves undertaking procedures in a manner that economises time, effort, tooling, and materials.

-Merit
+High Merit

 Commentary